← Back to blog

 If Instagram truly lasts a century as a product, will our children have access to our accounts as a photo album after we pass?
 Or will we need a new product to store that data because Meta decides that a dormant account that can't be advertised to is a waste of bandwidth and username?

-Will my great-grandchildren be able to read through my thoughts on X (formerly Twitter) whenever they get curious about who I am?
+Will my great-grandchildren be able to read through my thoughts on X whenever they get curious about who I am?
 Hell, will they be able to read this post if I am not here?
 If no one pays for my domain anymore?
 If this server is not protected?

 Is this site itself just future lost media?
-How can I prevent that?